mSaify/countDistinctEstimation/README.md

-# countDistinctImplementation
+# countDistinctEstimation

 The implementation of stream algorithm for estimating distinct count.

-The implementation of the algorithm is with an example of streaming input which is a sequence of multi-attribute metadata that corresponds to different jobs containing these columns
+The algorithm is with an example of streaming input which is a sequence of multi-attribute metadata that corresponds to different jobs containing these columns

 SourceIPAddress, ClusterId , JobId, Date, Geography xxxx.xxxx.xxxx.xxxx, [0-99] , long64, DD:MM , [0-9]